Positivity of the CM line bundle for families of K-stable klt Fano varieties: Introduction

 \end{corollary}

 \begin{remark} \autoref{cor:bounding_volume} is sharp for surfaces and threefolds.
-Indeed, a del Pezzo surface of degree $8$ and the blow-up of $\bP^3$ at a line (whose anti-canonical volume is $54$) can be fibred over $\bP^1$ with $K$-semis-table fibres. \end{remark}
+Indeed, a del Pezzo surface of degree $8$ and the blow-up of $\bP^3$ at a line, whose anti-canonical volume is $54$, can be fibred over $\bP^1$ with $K$-semis-table fibres. \end{remark}

-\begin{remark} : to understand the power of \autoref{cor:bounding_volume}, it is useful to know which Fanos are $K$-semi-stable and which are not.
-In fact, then one want to figure this out for all the four $K$-stability properties (see \autoref{sec:K_stability_versions}), which has been an active area of research recently.
+\begin{remark} : to explain which varieties \autoref{cor:bounding_volume} pertains to, we provide a short list on Fano varieties that are either known to be $K$-semi-stable or not $K$-semi-stable.
+In fact, one typically wants to figure out for a given Fano variety the behavior with respect to all four $K$-stability properties, see \autoref{sec:K_stability_versions}.
+This has been an active area of research recently.
 To start with, let us recall that $K$-semi-stable Fano varieties are always klt.

 A Del-Pezzo surface is K-polystable if and only if it is not of degree $8$ or $7$ \cite{Tian_Yau_Kahler-Einstein_metrics_on_complex_surfaces_with_C_1_at_least_zero,Tian_On_Calabis_conjecture_for_complex_surfaces_with_positive_first_Chern_class}.
-Smooth Fano surfaces with discrete automorphism groups are even uniformly K-stable, and their delta invariant (see \autoref{sec:delta}) is bounded away from $1$ in an effective way \cite{PW}.
+Smooth Fano surfaces with discrete automorphism groups are even uniformly K-stable, and their delta invariant, see \autoref{sec:delta}, is bounded away from $1$ in an effective way \cite{Park_Won_K-stability_of_smooth_del_Pezzo_surfaces}.
 Smoothable singular K-stable Del-Pezzo surfaces are classified in \cite{Odaka_Spotti_Sun}.

-K-stable proper intersection of two quadrics in an odd dimensional projective space are classified in \cite{Spotti_Sun} (also \cite{Arezzo_Ghigi_Pirola_Symmetries_quotients_and_Kahler-Einstein_metrics}); in particular, smooth varieties of these types are always K-stable.
-Cubic $3$-folds are studied in \cite{Li_Xu}, where again smooth ones are $K$-stable, and so are the ones containing only $A_k$ singularities for $k \leq 4$.
+K-stable proper intersection of two quadrics in an odd dimensional projective space are classified in \cite{Spotti_Sun_Explicit_Gromov-Hausdorff_compactifications_of_moduli_spaces_of_Kahler-Einstein_Fano_manifolds}, see also \cite{Arezzo_Ghigi_Pirola_Symmetries_quotients_and_Kahler-Einstein_metrics}; in particular, smooth varieties of these types are always K-stable.
+Cubic $3$-folds are studied in \cite{Liu_Xu_K-stability_of_cubic_threefolds}, where again smooth ones are $K$-stable, and so are the ones containing only $A_k$ singularities for $k \leq 4$.
 Under adequate hypotheses, in \cite{Dervan_Finite}, it is shown that Galois covers of K-semistable Fano varieties are K-stable.
 This can be applied for instance to double solids.
-Furthermore, birational superigid Fano varieties are K-stable under some addition mild hypothesis \cite{OO13,SZ,Z}.
+Furthermore, birational superigid Fano varieties are K-stable under some addition mild hypothesis \cite{OO13,Stibitz_Zhuang_K-stability_of_birationally_superrigid_Fano_varieties,Z}.
 However, according to the best knowledge of the authors, there is not a complete classification of K-stable smooth Fano threefolds.